jclouds/legacy-jclouds/README.txt

   * note * the pom dependency org.jclouds/jclouds-allblobstore gives you access to to all of these providers

-we also have support for: ibmdev, mezeo, nirvanix, boxdotnet, rimuhosting, openstack nova, as well a number of features the sandbox
+we also have support for: ibmdev, mezeo, nirvanix, boxdotnet, rimuhosting, openstack nova,
+                          azurequeue, simpledb as well a number of features the sandbox

 If you want access to all jclouds components, include the maven dependency org.jclouds/jclouds-all